dj-nuo/nuo-stems/README.md

 # Features
 ![Traktor STEMS Screenshot](https://github.com/dj-nuo/nuo-stems/raw/master/traktor-stem-deck.png)
-- Mac OS / Windows support
+- Mac OS / Windows 7+ support
 - Process multiple tracks at once
+- mp3, flac, wav support
 - Converts all the core metadata from original track to .stem.m4a track (including artwork😊)
+- Option to save separate wav files to the disk (drums, bass, melody, vocals) for use in other software (for remixes, etc)
 - more to come... (suggestions are welcome - reach me @ https://www.facebook.com/djnuo/ or submit an issue here

 # Installation & Usage